geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Oh, yeah.
 Oh, yeah.
 Can I connect?
 Can I?
 Yeah.

 ##### **Geohot** [[00:45:38](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2738)]
 Can I connect?
 I think this is..
 We got to upgrade symbolic to pass all these tests.
-Because range of fire is going to delete view.
+Because rangeify is going to delete view.

 ##### **Sieds Lykles** [[00:45:48](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2748)]
 Yeah.
 Yeah, I mean, I know a couple of rules that are missing.